-ICPM 2023 encourages papers on new methodologies, techniques and applications for process mining, as well as case studies coming from industrial scenarios.
-Also, papers describing novel tools, fundamental research and empirical studies on process mining are expected.
+ICPM 2024 encourages papers on new methodologies, techniques, and applications for process mining, as well as case studies coming from industrial scenarios.
+Also, papers describing novel tools, fundamental research, and empirical studies on process mining are expected.
 For the sake of replicability of the presented studies, the addition of supplementary resources is strongly encouraged, such as used datasets, publicly accessible implementations of new techniques, and experimental packages for empirical studies.
 The use of novel, previously unpublished datasets is most welcome.
 Research on existing datasets must clearly showcase the novelty or unprecedented results of the applied analysis.

 Selected, accepted research papers will be considered for publication in an extended and revised form in a special issue of the flagship journal Process Science, edited by Springer (https://link.springer.com/journal/44311).

 The thematic areas in which contributions are sought include, but are not limited to, those listed below.

 - Object-centric and Multi-instance Process Mining

 - Data-centric Process Mining